rimonim/embedplyr/README.md

 ```

 The outcome is an embeddings object.
 An embeddings object is just a
-numeric matrix with tokens as rownames.
-This means that it can be easily
+numeric matrix with fast hash table indexing by tokens.
+This means that
-coerced to a dataframe or tibble, while also allowing special
+it can be easily coerced to a dataframe or tibble, while also allowing
-embeddings-specific methods and functions, such as
+special embeddings-specific methods and functions, such as
 `predict.embeddings()` and `find_nearest()`:

 ``` r